 At the top of the payment detail page for the payment, you will find a “Refund” button.
 If you do not see the Refund button, you may need to edit your page layout and add the Refund button to the page.
 The refund button will automatically issue a refund at the payment gateway if it is an online payment.
 When you refund a payment, Causeview creates a refund-type payment based on the original payment.

 The button will open a refund creation page where you can specify the amount and reason for the refund.
 The amount will be automatically filled in with the full value of the payment you are refunding.
 Specify a reason for the refund using the picklist and save the refund.

 Causeview will communicate with the payment gateway and process the refund automatically for online payments.
 Once it is complete, the app will inform you that the refund is successful.
 Click on the link to return to the transaction and continue the refund process.

-From the transaction detail page you can now see that see that the approved amount of the transaction is $0.00, while the expected amount still corresponds to the original payment amount.
+From the transaction detail page, you can now see that the approved amount of the transaction is $0.00, while the expected amount still corresponds to the original payment amount.